danluu/post-mortems/README.md

 [AT&T](http://users.csc.calpoly.edu/~jdalbey/SWE/Papers/att_collapse.html).
 A bad line of C code introduced a race hazard which in due course collapsed the phone network.
 After a planned outage, the quickfire resumption messages triggered the race,  causing more reboots which retriggered the problem.
 "The problem repeated iteratively throughout the 114 switches in the network, blocking over 50 million calls in the nine hours it took to stabilize the system."
 From 1990.

+[Basecamp](https://signalvnoise.com/posts/3729-basecamp-network-attack-postmortem), [see also](https://signalvnoise.com/posts/3728-basecamp-was-under-network-attack-this-morning).
+Basecamp's network was under a DDoS attack during a 100-minute window on March 24, 2014.

+[Basecamp](https://m.signalvnoise.com/postmortem-on-the-read-only-outage-of-basecamp-on-november-9th-2018/), [see also](https://m.signalvnoise.com/update-on-basecamp-3-being-stuck-in-read-only-as-of-nov-8-922am-cst/).
+In November 2018 a database hit the integer limit, leaving the service in read-only mode.

 [BBC Online](http://www.bbc.co.uk/blogs/internet/entries/a37b0470-47d4-3991-82bb-a7d5b8803771).
 In July 2014, BBC Online experienced a very long outage of several of its popular online services including the BBC iPlayer.
 When the database backend was overloaded, it had started to throttle requests from various services.
 Services that hadn't cached the database responses locally began timing out and eventually failed completely.

 [Bintray](https://status.bintray.com/incidents/w4dfr0rpznkt).
 In July 2017 several malicious Maven packages were included in JCenter with an impersonation attack.
 Those packages lived in JCenter for over a year and supposedly affected several Android apps that resulted in having malware code injected by those dependencies from JCenter.